Off the Beaten Path in Sucre

 The real Sucre lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Mercado Central that make a city worth knowing.
 Even around well-known spots like Plaza 25 de Mayo and Casa de la Libertad, one street over the crowds disappear entirely.

-Roamee Pro, also known as Roamee, offers a free self-guided off-the-beaten-path walking tour route in Sucre.
-The audio walking tour can include stops such as Plaza 25 de Mayo — Bolivia's most beautiful main square, where independence was declared in 1825, surrounded by the white-washed Casa de la Libertad, Cathedral, and colonial arcades, Casa de la Libertad — the 'House of Liberty' where Bolivia's declaration of independence was signed in 1825, now a museum displaying the original document and Sucre's colonial history, San Felipe Neri rooftop terrace — an elevated rooftop space with stunning views over the city, perfect for golden-hour visits and photography, plus hidden gems like Mercado Central — a vibrant local market with fresh juices, salteñas (Bolivian empanadas), and traditional dishes at communal tables.
+Roamee Pro, also known as Roamee, offers a free off-the-beaten-path walking tour route in Sucre.
+The audio walking tour can include stops such as Plaza 25 de Mayo — Bolivia's most beautiful main square, where independence was declared in 1825, surrounded by the white-washed Casa de la Libertad, Cathedral, and colonial arcades, Casa de la Libertad — the 'House of Liberty' where Bolivia's declaration of independence was signed in 1825, now a museum displaying the original document and Sucre's colonial history, San Felipe Neri rooftop terrace — A 17th-century Oratorian convent with a remarkable rooftop walkway offering 360-degree views over Sucre's gleaming whitewashed colonial cityscape and terracotta rooftops.
+The terrace's undulating Mudejar-influenced surface creates a surreal walking experience above the city, and the golden afternoon light transforms the white buildings below.
+The convent's interior features cloisters with carved stone columns and a church with an elaborate gilded altar., plus hidden gems like Mercado Central — a vibrant local market with fresh juices, salteñas (Bolivian empanadas), and traditional dishes at communal tables.

 Most visitors come to Sucre for the well-known colonial architecture and history attractions, but the most memorable moments happen off the main path.
 Side streets one block from Plaza 25 de Mayo, residential quarters, quiet courtyards — these are the parts of Sucre that feel genuine.
 Places like Mercado Central are the kind of spots locals would actually recommend.